 Plant Site Emission Limits for Sources of Hazardous Air Pollutants

-(1) The Department may establish PSELs for hazardous air pollutants (HAPs) if an owner or operator:
+(1) DEQ may establish PSELs for hazardous air pollutants (HAPs) if an owner or operator requests that DEQ:

-(a) Elects to establish a PSEL for combined HAPs emitted for purposes of determining emission fees as prescribed in OAR 340 division 220; or
+(a) Establish a PSEL for combined HAPs emitted for purposes of determining emission fees as prescribed in OAR 340 division 220; or

-(b) Asks the Department to create an enforceable PTE limit.
+(b) Create an enforceable PTE limit.

 (2) PSELs will be set only for individual or combined HAPs and will not list HAPs by name.
 The PSEL will be set on a rolling 12 month basis and will be either: